35percent/11tystarter/src/posts/2014-08-12-mind-the-gap.md

 title: "mind the (Elephantine) gap"
 date: 2014-08-12
 image: img/shoppingcentrecomp.png
+description: Is Southwark really going to subsidise the redevelopment of Elephant and Castle's transport networks when this was supposed to be paid for by developers?
 ---
 A £64m funding gap for the infrastructure improvements of the Elephant & Castle regeneration has been identified by Southwark Council.
 The figure is given in its [submission](http://www.southwark.gov.uk/download/downloads/id/10740/addendum_to_cdeip1) to the Government inspector examining Southwark's plans for raising funds from developers through the new Community Infrastructure Levy.